denizzzka/mc2d/README.md

 Practice has shown that this is not a serious problem in real code.

-If you need to access the excluded statement try to exclude from input all other files containing same statement (use `--show_excluded` to find these files)
+If you need to access an excluded statement try to exclude from input all other files containing same statement (use `--show_excluded` to find these files)